 The lesson from BNP Paribas is that to identify your challenges, issues, and solutions, “You need to slice your organization in such a way as you want to bring the right people around the table.”
 Vanbets added.

 Cultural transformation still needs to be initiated from the top, but a broad range of talents need to be very quickly involved.

 Cultural transformation needs to drive innovation, too — it’s the holy grail for all modern businesses.

-Peter Alkema, CIO of the South African business FNB, for example, writes in praise of start-ups who are “disrupting the way industries operate… They explore and use new technologies to disrupt while traditional enterprises are defending market share by adopting innovative practices to drive new business models.”
+Peter Alkema, former CIO of the South African bank FNB, for example, writes in praise of start-ups who are “disrupting the way industries operate… They explore and use new technologies to disrupt while traditional enterprises are defending market share by adopting innovative practices to drive new business models.”